-Although skin is fundamentally the same whatever its colour, there are a few differences which determine how best to look after it.
-Pale, ‘Celtic’ skin, for example, is particularly susceptible to sun damage and dryness, whereas black skin is especially prone to ingrown hairs.
+Although skin is fundamentally the same whatever its colour, there are a few differences that determine how best to look after it.
+Pale skin, for example, is particularly susceptible to sun damage and dryness, whereas black skin is especially prone to ingrown hairs.

-So, here are some essentials tips on how to look after your skin, whatever its colour.
+So, here are some essential tips on how to look after your skin, whatever its colour.